kaifussain/searchIMG/README.md

   ```bash
   npm start
   ```
   That's it!
-You're all set up to explore this web app.
+You're all set up.